 Pedestrians have a high risk of severe injuries and trauma when involved in collisions with automobiles.
 Since those traveling on foot typically do not have any protection, severe and even fatal injuries could occur.
 Besides the physical and emotional burdens, an individual could sustain financial hardships due to extensive medical costs and required time off work.
 Fortunately, individuals who have been injured due to a reckless motorist may be able to recover compensation for their damages.

-A collision between a driver and a pedestrian could occur in a myriad of ways.
+A collision between a driver and a person walking could occur in a myriad of ways.
 When a driver is speeding or fails to yield for a traffic signal, pedestrians in the road could be injured.
-A driver might fail to look for pedestrians before backing out of a parking space, or they might fail to stop for a school bus.
-Regardless of the reason, if the claimant’s attorney could prove that a reasonable driver would not have acted in the same manner, the plaintiff may be able to recover compensation for their injuries.
+A driver might fail to look for people walking before backing out of a parking space, or they might fail to stop for a school bus.
+Regardless of the reason, if a qualified attorney in Arlington could prove that a reasonable driver would not have acted in the same manner, the hurt pedestrian may be able to recover compensation.

 Shared Responsibility for a Collision

 Not every accident that occurs between a car and a pedestrian is the fault of the driver.
 If the injured individual was jaywalking, crossing the road without following the traffic lights, or failed to pay attention to their surroundings, they may share some of the responsibility for their injuries.

 The State of Texas follows the rule of modified comparative fault when assessing liability in personal injury cases.
 According to Texas Civil Practice §33.001, an injured claimant may be eligible to recover compensation for their injuries as long as they were no more than 51 percent at fault for the incident.